mgjr-73/100_Days_of_Code/README.md

   - [Pretty Table Documentation](https://code.google.com/archive/p/prettytable/wikis/Tutorial.wiki)
 - Practice Modifying Object Attributes and Calling Methods
 - Building the Coffee Machine (Day 15) in OOP

+## Day 17 lesson topics:
+- How to create your own Class in Python
+- Attributes, Class Constructors, \_\_init\_\_ Function
+- Adding Methods to a Class
+- Quiz Project
+  - Question Class
+  - List of Question Objects from the Data
+  - The QuizBrain and next_question() method
+  - How to continue showing new Questions
+  - Checking answers and keeping score
+- Open Trivia DB to get new questions